Auzz24/Track-the-Employees/README.md

 ## Description

 Use the command line to add a department, role, or employee.
-This project will help you build the perfect employee tracking database,
+The user can also view all departments, roles, and employees.
+Lastly, the user can edit an employee or their role.
+This project will help you build the perfect employee tracking database.

+node server.js <---- Command to start the program

 ## Table of Contents